Social housing residents enter the labor market

 The neighborhood of the future

-The neighborhood of the future is similar to the previous project, which means we could learn from our past experiences.
-This project includes six stages, where Skanska has contracts for the first three.
+The neighborhood of the future is similar to the previous project, which means we can learn from our past experiences.
+This project includes six stages, where Skanska has completed the first three and now continues with the last three.
 A total of 400 apartments will be renovated.
 All six stages are planned to be completed by 2023.

 ÖrebroBostäder plans to renovate the entire Vivalla neighborhood within the next 15-20 years.
 By doing a good job, we hope to get more assignments and continue to renew the area.